sahil-gupta16/Machine-Learning-/README.md

-# Machine-Learning- King County House price prediction problem
+# Machine Learning King County House price prediction problem.
-Machine Learning projects at Praxis Business School
+Machine Learning project at Praxis Business School.

 Objective : To predict the price of the house based on the set of predictors in King County, Washington, US.